 What Happens If You Are Suspected of Domestic Violence in Colorado

-Colorado takes domestic violence very seriously — so much so that if the police so much as suspect a person of committing domestic violence, they must arrest you.
-Even if the alleged victim does not want to press charges, the police are required to arrest a person suspected of domestic violence.
+Colorado takes domestic violence very seriously — so much so that if the police officers so much as suspect a person of committing domestic violence, they must arrest you.
+Even if the alleged victim does not want to press charges, the police are required to arrest a person suspected of domestic violence under a mandatory arrest standard.

 As a consequence, if you are convicted of a crime involving domestic violence, the court can impose additional sanctions.
 These may include mandatory domestic violence treatment, a prohibition on owning a firearm, a restraining order, and being put on the Colorado restraining order registry.

-If that wasn’t bad enough, if you have three prior convictions involving domestic violence, you will be deemed a habitual domestic violence offender — which is a class 5 felony under Colorado law.
-This means that there are additional penalties on top of what you may already receive, including 1 to 3 years of imprisonment plus 2 years of parole, and a fine of $1,000 to $100,000.
+If that wasn’t bad enough, if you have three prior convictions involving domestic violence, you will be deemed a habitual domestic violence offender, which is a class 5 felony under Colorado law.
+This means that there are additional penalties on top of what you may already receive, including one to three years of imprisonment plus 2 years of parole, and a fine of $1,000 to $100,000.

 Protective Orders under Colorado Law